Blutenburg Castle

 Blutenburg Castle is an old ducal country seat in the west of Munich, Germany, on the banks of river Würm.

 History

 The castle was built between two arms of the River Würm for Duke Albert III, Duke of Bavaria in 1438–39 as a hunting-lodge, replacing an older castle burned down in war.
 The origin of this castle is a moated castle of the 13th century.
 The core of this castle was a residential tower, the remains of which were uncovered in 1981.
 The fortress was first mentioned in writing only in 1432.

 Albert's son, Duke Sigismund of Bavaria, ordered extensions of the castle beginning in 1488 and later died here in 1501.
 The main building became derelict during the Thirty Years War, but was rebuilt in 1680–81.
 The castle is still surrounded by a ring wall with three towers and a gate tower.
-The defensive character of the castle, however, was with the reconstruction in 17th century significantly reduced.
-The plant was already at that time no longer defensible.
+The defensive character of the castle was significantly reduced by reconstruction in 17th century because the plant was no longer defensible.